ivpshu/Depth-aware-salient-object-detection-and-segmentation-via-multiscale-discriminative-saliency-fusion-/README.md

 # Depth-aware-salient-object-detection-and-segmentation-via-multiscale-discriminative-saliency-fusion-

 #
-% This code is for "[1] H. Song; Z. Liu; H. Du; G. Sun; O. L. Meur; T. Ren, "Depth-aware Salient Object Detection and Segmentation via Multiscale Discriminative Saliency Fusion and Bootstrap Learning," IEEE Transactions on Image Processing, vol. 26, no. 9, pp. 4204 - 4216, Jun.
+This code is for "[1] H. Song; Z. Liu; H. Du; G. Sun; O. L. Meur; T. Ren, "Depth-aware Salient Object Detection and Segmentation via Multiscale Discriminative Saliency Fusion and Bootstrap Learning," IEEE Transactions on Image Processing, vol. 26, no. 9, pp. 4204 - 4216, Jun.
 2017., and can only be used for non-comercial purpose.
-% If you use our code, please cite [1].
+If you use our code, please cite [1].

-%
-% Code Author: Hangke Song
+ Code and data can be down load in http://pan.baidu.com/s/1nvSIKsx

-% Email: hksong0209@163.com
+ Email: hksong0209@163.com

-% Date: 2017.07.11
+ Date: 2017.07.11
 #

 How to use: